Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 end
 ```

-In a static class, well, all variables, function and nested object-types are static!
+In a `static` class, well, all variables, `function`s and nested classes are `static`!
 And, you cannot create an instance of the class.

 ```ezrSquared
 static object static_object do